JigneshRaval/simple-blog/src/pages/javascript/get-closest-element.md

 One thing I need to do a lot in my plugins is find a parent element with a particular selector.

 For example, when someone clicks on a link in an accordion, I need to get the parent container for all of the other content sections.
-I don’t always know exactly what the markup structure will look like, so I can’t just use `.parentNode` to get it.
+I don't always know exactly what the markup structure will look like, so I can't just use `.parentNode` to get it.

     <div class="accordion">
     	<div>